rhshurov64/All_Types_Authentication/README.md

 # All_Types_Authentication
-Explore all types authentication in advanced level.
+Explore all types of authentication in advanced level.

+# Multi-factor authentication
+# 2FA with Google Authenticator
+# Custom 2 Layer JWT Authentication
+# Custom Token Authentication with Expiry time